 Comprised of departments devoted to general interests, travel, food, gardening, history, books and humor, this publication is easily navigated and capable of providing hours of reading pleasure.

 Several factors prompted me to begin publishing Southern Edition in May 2006.
 First of all, I discovered that some of the topics about which I wished to write were of little or no interest to most so-called regional periodicals.
-Additionally, two Atlanta Journal-Constitution articles---"Blacks wear Southern label with pride" and "Old South's distinction melts away"---appeared on December 29, 2005, reminding me that change, both positive and negative, is inevitable and some desirable elements of the American South are fading fast.
+Additionally, two Associated Press articles, "Blacks wear Southern label with pride" (by Jay Reeves) and "Old South's distinction melts away" (by Allen G. Breed), appearing in the Atlanta Journal-Constitution on December 29, 2005, reminded me that change, both positive and negative, is inevitable and some desirable elements of the American South are fading fast.

 Less prevalent are the South's distinctive accents and cultural nuances.
 Our major cities are increasingly occupied by transients.
 And many of our communities have experienced such an influx of outside influences that entire neighborhoods now merely resemble snapshots of the Hamptons or the Jersey shore.
 Nonetheless, a great deal of the region's character and intrigue remains intact, and there is much to preserve and share.
 Historically, the South has indelibly impacted American culture, and the region is not to be underestimated today.